-3. Deliverables
+3. Standard Deliverables

 The range of standard products listed below is designed in consideration for user functionality, storage space, production capacity, minimising redundancy and control costs whilst maintaining the potential to create alternate or value-added products as required.
+For further information on the imagery processing Levels see Appendix B.